dipdup-io/dipdup/cli-reference/docker-init.md

 docker-compose logs -f
 ```

-By default, PostgreSQL and Hasura are exposed to localhost only: `5432` and `8080` respectively.
+By default, PostgreSQL and Hasura are exposed to localhost only: `5432` and `8080` ports, respectively.
 Edit `docker-compose.yml` file according to your needs.

-Finally, all the demo projects in DipDup have Docker templates generated.
-In order to spin up a demo run `docker-compose up` in the `<demo_project>/docker` directory.
+All demo projects in the DipDup git repository already have docker-compose templates generated.
+To spin up a demo run `docker-compose up` in the `src/<demo_project>/docker` directory.
+See [Examples](../examples.md) for details.